 Remark.
-The original Store and Runtime memory models are no more available since WP version 0.7.
-Typed replaces model Store; Runtime will be entirely re-implemented as Bytes model in some future release.
+The original Store and Runtime memory models are no more available since WP version 0.7; the Typed model replaces the Store one; the Runtime model will be entirely re-implemented as Bytes model in some future release.

 1.5 Arithmetics Models